transientskp/tkp/documentation/source/introduction.rst

   obviously not lead to a (valid) classification.

-  Since, at the moment, there are few to none training data sets for the classification, this step largely follows a simple manual tree classification, where each source gets a value (weight) associated with a certain type of classification.
-These classification, however, are fully preprogrammed.
+  Since, at the moment, there are few to none training data sets for the classification, this step follows a simple manual tree classification, where each source gets a value (weight) associated with a certain type of classification.
+The possible classifications, however, are fully preprogrammed.

 - An alert system.
 This will send emails to interested parties, depending on